 Absorption costing includes all production-related expenses, both fixed and variable, in the product cost, making it a more complete costing method.
 Marginal costing, however, only considers variable production costs in the product’s cost, treating fixed expenses as period costs.
 The main difference lies in the treatment of fixed costs in the cost structure.

-4. What is absorption pricing method?
+4. What is the absorption pricing method?

 The absorption pricing method involves setting a product’s price to cover the full production cost, which includes direct costs as well as variable and fixed overheads.
 This ensures that the product price reflects the total expenses involved in its production, helping businesses ensure their pricing covers all costs and generates profit.